sandialabs/capp/README.md

 that produce different results when incrementally reconfigured than they do when configured without a cache, even with the same arguments supplied.

+The `capp commit` command discussed later will check whether there are uncommitted changes to a package's source repository.
+However, some packages modify their source directory during their configure, build, and install process even though this is bad practice.
+For those packages, one can add `IGNORE_UNCOMMITTED` to the `capp_package` arguments to tell CApp to ignore uncommitted changes to that package.

 ## Installing an Application